Proposed Full-Service Hotel and Conference Center

 7. How will the Construction Cost of the Ballroom/Conference Center Space be Financed?

-The City of Wichita Falls will borrow $7.6 million in 20-Year Tax Exempt Certificates of Obligation and the 4B Sales Tax Corporation will pay the annual debt service, which is expected to be approximately $520,000 per year.
-The 4B Corporation will be retiring some outstanding debt in the 2018-19 fiscal year which will lower their annual debt service expenditures by $350,000.
+The city of Wichita Falls will borrow approximately $13 million in 20-year tax exempt certificates of obligation and the 4B Sales Tax Corporation will pay the annual debt service.
+The 4B Corporation will be retiring some outstanding debt in the 2018-19 fiscal year which will lower their annual debt service.
 That reduction in debt service obligations will help offset the additional debt service for the conference center parking spaces.
-However, the City has plans to utilize other City-owned property in the immediate vicinity of the MPEC to replace this parking space.
+However, the City has plans to utilize other city-owned property in the immediate vicinity of the MPEC to replace this parking space.

 CBRE Consultants, who specialize in hotel market feasibility and econometric studies, has estimated the impact to the local economy to be $74 million over a ten-year period.
 Nearly $46 million of this impact will be felt during the 16-month construction period in the form of 232 construction jobs and related materials purchased.
 After opening, it is expected that the remaining $28 million economic impact of the hotel will be realized during the first ten years of operations with the creation of 72 jobs and the purchase of supplies and materials to operate the hotel.
 This does not include any additional economic impacts that are expected due to additional conventions that will be brought to Wichita Falls when these facilities are completed.

 To the contrary, all market study indicators suggest that this full-service hotel will provide more hotel nights at existing hotels as larger conventions are attracted to the community.
-This Doubletree Hotel will only offer 150 rooms, causing convention attendees to book rooms in other limited-service hotels.
+This Delta by Marriott will only offer 150 to 200 rooms, causing convention attendees to book rooms in other limited-service hotels.
 Additionally, all local and non-local hotel owners/developers had an opportunity to submit a proposal for a similar hotel and chose not to participate.

-First, Marriot International is the largest hotel company in the world a great reputation for long term success of their facilities.
-The project will also include a requirement of 4% of annual operating costs to be deposited into a reserve account for future building repairs.
-Second, the improved location on the grounds at MPEC will enhance the City’s ability to generate convention business for the hotel.
+Marriott International is the largest hotel company in the world and has a great reputation for the long term success of their facilities.
+The project will include a requirement of 4% of annual operating costs to be deposited into a reserve account for future building repairs.
+The improved location on the grounds at MPEC will enhance the city’s ability to generate convention business for the hotel.
 The prior full-service hotels that were in downtown Wichita Falls were either located in a flood plain, difficult to access, or were three blocks from our convention facilities.
 These two hotels were very nice originally, but began to decline when they lost their competitive position to other cities that built true convention hotels.
 That is why it is so critical for our new hotel to be a true extension of MPEC and in the immediate vicinity.
 Otherwise, we really won't gain much competitive position and would not get the Marriott or a nicer full service brand to consider Wichita Falls.
 Finally, the prior two competing full-service hotels had trouble supporting the size of both of their facilities.
-This Delta Hotel will only consist of 150 rooms and should be easily supported financially at 65-70% occupancy rates.
+This Delta by Marriott will only consist of 150 to 200 rooms and should be easily supported financially at 65-70% occupancy rates.